Puerto Asís

-Puerto Asís ([ˈpweɾto aˈsis]) is a Colombian city in Putumayo Department.
+Puerto Asís ([ˈpweɾto aˈsis]) is a Colombian municipality and city in Putumayo Department.
 It is located on the west bank of the Putumayo River, downstream from the mouth of the Guamués River, 75 km south of (Cardinal) Mocoa.
-Bordering Ecuador, Puerto Asís is one of the department's largest cities, with a population of nearly 106,000.
+Bordering Ecuador, Puerto Asís municipality is the most populous municipality of the department, with a population of 67,211.

 History

 Puerto Asís was founded on May 3, 1912, by the Capuchins Missionaries, led by Father Estanislao de las Cortes and Brother Hidelfonso de Tulcán.
 The city bears the name of Saint Francis's birthplace—Assisi.

 In order to reaffirm the sovereignty of Colombia in the territories that were contested by Peru, the government located programs in the region that contributed to the town's growth.

 By April 1914, the village had a population of more than 200; however, excluding children, women, or indigenous people.
 The population continued to increase.
 The mission opened a boarding school for the education of the local indigenous population and the colonists' children.
 Later that same year, The Franciscan Sisters took charge of the school.

 The city celebrates Carnival each year in January, beginning with a Tyre Regatta on January 3 in the Putumayo River.
 This became a major tourist attraction.